 "Water Baby - The Yandilla Station Steam Launch" A history of a remarkable feat in nineteenth century inland marine engineering.

-This book, written by Grant Uebergang in 1992, is available for purpose from the Museum.
+This book, written by Grant Uebergang in 1992, is available for purchase from the Museum for $16.50.

 An extract from its Foreword reads:

 "Here is presented a history of a remarkable and unique feat in nineteenth century inland marine technology.
 Water Baby was the only vessel of its type to be built on the Darling Downs last century.
 Most of the parts were manufactured in the Yandilla Station blacksmith, displaying great skill on behalf of the architect and shipwright.
 Designed initially as a management tool in assisting to rescue marooned sheep during floods in the years before a flood warning system, which advised of any impending danger, was in place along the Condamine River Valley.
 In its heyday, Water Baby saved the lives of hundreds of expensive stud sheep, rescued people and personal possessions and kept the lines of communication open during floods.
 Neglected for over 70 years, Water Baby was given a new lease of life in 1988 when the Millmerran Historical Society restored the hull..."